 Each code is dedicated to a specific application or module.
 The description for each type code is listed in the following tables.
 The codes mentioned below are mostly used for the operations field of REF 542plus.
 The codes are slightly different in DNV and ATEX.
 Because ATEX certification is only valid for a specific version of REF 542plus, it is required to obtain a new certification after each release.
-The release 1.1 of ATEX certified units is REF 542plus with version V4C02.
-The release 2.2 is REF 542plus with version V4D02.
-ATEX certified units of these release versions are delivered with the previous version of the HMI V4.
-DNV certification is used for marine applications.
+The release 1.1 of ATEX certified units is REF 542plus with version V4C02, release 2.0 with version V4D02 and release 2.5 with version V4E04.
+For releases 1.1 and 2.0 the REF 542plus unit is delivered with the previous HMI V4 and for release 2.5 with the new HMI V5.
+Order the DNV certifies for marine application.
+Note that the DNV version can only deliver with the previous HMI V4.

-Table 7.-1Family code
+Table 7.-1 Family code

-NUMBER CODE NAME DESCRIPTION 7 Product family for the feeder terminal unit REF 542plus
+NUMBER CODE NAME DESCRIPTION

+7 1 Product family for the feeder terminal unit REF 542plus

+unit REF 542plus